Lunar habitation: Nuclear power

-In 2017 NASA started the Kilopower project that tested the KRUSTY reactor.
-Japan has the RAPID-L conceptual design.
+In May 2018, NASA and DOE conducted an experiment to demonstrate heat transfer technologies using highly enriched uranium fuel.
+The Kilopower Reactor Using Stirling Technology (KRUSTY) experiment showed that the system performed as expected under both normal and off-normal conditions.
+Japan also developed the RAPID-L conceptual design.

+In June 2022, NASA and DOE selected three fission power concepts for surface power system deomonstration on the Moon that could be ready to launch by the end of the decade.
+The technology would benefit future exploration as part of Artemis.
+The focus of the collaboration with industry is to design, fabricate, and test a 40-kilowatt class fission power system by the early 2030s.
+The concept design phase concluded in early 2024.

 Helium-3 mining could be used to provide a substitute for tritium for potential production of fusion power in the future.

 Solar energy

 Solar energy is a possible source of power for a lunar base.
 Many of the raw materials needed for solar panel production can be extracted on site.
 The long lunar night (354 hours or 14.75 Earth days) is a drawback for solar power on the Moon's surface.
 This might be solved by building several power plants, so that at least one of them is always in daylight.
 Another possibility would be to build such a power plant where there is constant or near-constant sunlight, such as at the Malapert mountain near the lunar south pole, or on the rim of Peary crater near the north pole.
 Since lunar regolith contains structural metals like iron and aluminum, solar panels could be mounted high up on locally-built towers that might rotate to follow the Sun.
 A third possibility would be to leave the panels in orbit, and beam the power down as microwaves.

 The solar energy converters need not be silicon solar panels.
 It may be more advantageous to use the larger temperature difference between Sun and shade to run heat engine generators.
 Concentrated sunlight could also be relayed via mirrors and used in Stirling engines or solar trough generators, or it could be used directly for lighting, agriculture and process heat.
 The focused heat might also be employed in materials processing to extract various elements from lunar surface materials.